A mathematical approach to mechanical properties of networks in thermoplastic elastomers: Preliminaries

 induces a uniaxial extension with strain $\epsilon = \lambda -1$.
 The matrix $A(\lambda)$ acts the net $(X,\Phi)$ by $A(\lambda) (X,\Phi) = (X, A(\lambda) \circ \Phi)$.
 Then the \emph{engineering stress} with strain $\epsilon = \lambda -1$ is given by

 The \emph{permanent strain} is the number $\epsilon_{0}$ satisfying $\sigma_{\mathrm{eng}}(1+\epsilon_{0}) = 0$.
 Hence

 as shown in \cite[Proposition 4.2]{KY}.
-The permanent strain represents a kind of plasticity of a net.
-In \cite[Proposition 8.2]{KY}, it was noted that the permanent strain may be negative.
-We discuss this in the next section.
+We will consider a situation that a net is deformed to another net under an extension.
+In such a case, the resulting net usually has a positive permanent strain.
+Thus the permanent strain represents a kind of plasticity.
+In \cite[Proposition 8.2]{KY}, however, it was noted that the permanent strain may be negative.
+We will discuss this in the next section.